Santia0098/JavaEE/README.md

-# Java Estandar Edition - Project
+# Java Estandar Edition Course

 This project works with Java Enterprise Edition, Docker, Postgres, OmniDB.
+Is a CRUD project, use a local database with Postgres

-## Overview
+## Getting Started

+### Run project.

+Steps:

+  1. Run our local database using pgAdmin.
+  2. Download this project and run it with Eclipse IDE.
+  3. Check the connection and it's ready to use it.
 ### Dependencies

 We use many libraries in our project like: